skellis46/slipbox/improvisation and the threshold of the self.md

 - Description as trace or after-image.
 - Retrospective access as a feature, not a flaw.

+[[body being known]] (or body being driven?)

+Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

+"Consciousness is in the looking, not in the looked for" [@spira-2008-transparency n.pag.].
+In the dancing, when I become a passenger, the _I_ dissolves into the looking and there is no looked for.

+"Likewise we do not experience the body in the way we normally conceive it.
+In fact there is no body as such.
+There is a series of sensations and perceptions appearing in Consciousness.
+And from time to time there is a thought or an image of a ‘body, ’ which is considered to be the sum total of all these sensations and perceptions."
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

+> All experience takes place here.
+This here is not a physical space.
+It is the space of Consciousness in which all experiences, including the apparent experience of space, takes place.
+A distant sound takes place here.
+The thought that subsequently conceives that sound to be at a distance from the perceiving Consciousness takes place in the same space as the sound itself.
+It takes place here.
+The chair on ‘the other side of the room’ is perceived here, in exactly the same place as the sound and the thought, at no distance from Consciousness.
+All bodily sensations take place in the same placeless place, which is here.[@spira-2008-transparency]

+- the above from Spira is clear.
+These are merely appearances in consciousness.
+What then is consciousness? (see non-negotiable above).
+Love that phrase "the placeless place".
+Also this:

+> One perception cannot appear within another.
+All perceptions appear within Consciousness.
+We do not experience a sensation inside the body.
+What we call the body is in fact the experience of a sensation. [@spira-2008-transparency]

+- The above is just beautiful -- and head spinning.
+There are only perceptions appearing in consciousness.
+That is all.
+Have as a separate note called [[all perceptions appear within consciousness]]

 ### 3.4 Position practice research:

 Practice as condition-setting and disclosure, not data generation in a narrow sense. that is: